jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 ### Define resources

-A reference to the resource is declared within the task and then the steps use the resources in commands.
+A reference to the resource is declared within the task and then the steps use the resources in the commands.
 A resource can be used as an output in a step within the task.

 In Tekton, there is no explicit Git pull command.
 Simply including a Git resource in a task definition will result in a Git pull action taking place, before any steps execute, which will pull the content of the Git repository to a location of `/workspace/<git-resource-name>`.
-In the example below the Git repository content is pulled to `/workspace/source`.
+In the example below the Git repository content is pulled to the implicit folder: `/workspace/source`.

 ```yaml
 kind: Task